Surgery Managers and Team Leaders

 GMC Number 6028238

 MB ChB, MRCP, DCH, MRCGP.
-Leicester 2001 Neil joined East Leake Surgery as a GP Partner in 2007, having been to Medical School in Leicester, and worked as a junior doctor in hospitals across the Midlands.
-Since then, he has also worked in commissioning and leadership roles, become a GP trainer, and completed a healthcare executive MBA.
+Leicester 2001 Neil joined East Leake Surgery as a GP Partner in 2007, having been to Medical School in Leicester, and working as a junior doctor in hospitals across the Midlands.
+Since then, he has also worked in commissioning and leadership roles.
+He became a GP trainer and completed a healthcare executive MBA.
+Neil is also one of our Clinical Care Home Leads, Long Term Conditions Leads, QoF Leads and Health & Safety Leads too.

 Dr Nic Milhavy